gedeschaines/viewODE/README.md

 * The figure is initially in a standing state and will actively attempt to remain standing by adjusting torques on the ankle, knee, hip, waist and neck joint motors.
 While the simulation is running, the user can change the following with key presses as described in the **./docs/InputOptions.txt** file.
     * arm and leg bone shape (box or rod)
     * joint type (hinge or ball)
-    * action state (standing, suspended, striding, reaching, kicking or walking)
+    * action mode (standing, suspended, striding, reaching, kicking or walking)
     * joint damping mode (none, rotational or feedback torque)
     * manipulated joint forcing torque modes (non-forced axis limiting and maintain joint rotation)
     * active motor axis (none or +/- x, y or z)